Josef Altin

 Josef Altin (born as Yusuf Altın; 12 February 1983) is a British television and film actor who had the role of Pypar in the HBO fantasy TV series Game of Thrones.
 Other notable performances is his role as Ekrem in Eastern Promises and his roles in The Bill, Peep Show, and Casualty.
 He starred in D.C.
 Moore's hit play The Empire at the Royal Court Theatre in London.
 Altin also played the role of Darren in Him & Her, a BBC TV series.

 Life and career

 Altin was born in London, to a Turkish family.
-His first appearance in a television series was his role as Garry in the drama series Psychos.
-His first appearance on a major British television series came in 2004 when he played a machine strimmer in Blackpool.
-Over the years, Altin has appeared on The Bill several times in different roles; from 2006 to 2007 he played Jay Henderson, and in 2009 he played Peter Balmaine.
-After his appearance on The Bill he became a somewhat sought after actor and received many more roles over the coming years, performing in both television series and films multiple times a year.

-In 2007, Altin appeared in two films, the first of which being Boy A, where he played Bully, and what is perhaps the biggest budget film he has starred in, Eastern Promises, where he played Ekrem.
+Altin's earliest television roles were as Garry in the drama series Psychos and a machine strimmer in Blackpool.
+Altin has appeared on The Bill in two different roles, as Jay Henderson from 2006 to 2007, and as Peter Balmaine in 2009.